Temporarily closed

 1) Prepare your itinerary

-3) Choose appropriate equipment and gear
+3) Choose suitable equipment and gear

-4) Check the snow and weather bulletins
+4) Consult the snow/weather bulletins

-5) Starting alone is more risky
+5) Heading out on your own is more risky

 Tips and suggestions